isomerpages/mlaw-ccpit/_speakers-and-moderators/1-keynote-speeches.md

 Ellis started her career at Micron Semiconductor Asia Pte Ltd. She left Micron as the Section Manager of Training, Performance Management and Grant Division, where she handled matters related to patents, technical training and government incentives. <br> <br>

 Ellis graduated with a Ph.D. and a B.Eng. in Chemical Engineering from the National University of Singapore in 2007 and 2003 respectively.
-She published 13 papers in peer-reviewed journals and books in her four years of postgraduate studies, 11 of which she was the first author. <br> <br>
+She published 13 papers in peer-reviewed journals and books in her four years of postgraduate studies, 11 of which she was the first author.  <br>
       </p>
    </div>
   </div>